 - Slide the knife across and down the sharpening steel, working your way from the heel to the tip.
 Then swap sides.
-The first few strokes should be harder, and then reduce the hardness for the remaining couple of strokes.
+The first few strokes should be harder, and then reduce the hardness for a remaining couple of strokes.
 Repeat 3-10 times, switching sides after each stroke.

 If honing can no longer regenerate the cutting edge, it must be reground to incorporate a new edge by redoing a Miyabi knife sharpening process.

 A stropping block made of leather is then used to polish the edge to create a scalpel-like sharpness.
 It results in an intensely sharp blade profile that cuts easily, smoothly, and finely, typical for a Miyabi knife.

 By holding the knife’s edge under a good amount of bright light, you can test the state of its blades.
 The knife is dull if the light is reflected, displaying a shiny light on its supposed sharp edge.

 An alternative way to tell if a knife is sharp is by using it to cut a tomato or slicing it through a sheet of paper.
 If the blade is sharp, it will swiftly cut through the soft flesh and tough skin without any struggle.